Tuck · Comparisons · Tuck vs Cloud Baby Monitor

 Choose Tuck if

-- You want AI scene captions and a one-line morning sleep summary.
+- You want on-device AI scene captions and a written morning sleep diary, with no video sent to a cloud AI.

 Choose Cloud Baby Monitor if